-- Add frequent, descriptive headings – these need to meaningful and not just to break up text.
+- Add frequent, descriptive headings – these need to be meaningful and not just to break up text.

-- Break text up with bullet points if there are several points of equal weighting or create a list.
+- Break text up with bullet points if there are several points of equal weighting, or create a list.

-- Put links on separate lines.
+- Put links on their own line.

 Use of te reo Māori

 - macrons correctly in text and in headings